-From real estate to law, Safora Nowrouzi earned her Juris Doctor degree from California Western School of Law in beautiful San Diego.
+From real estate to law, Safora Nowrouzi earned her Juris Doctor degree from California Western School of Law in beautiful San Diego and is an active real estate broker in the state of California.

 Safora has helped and continues to help California homeowners save their home by avoiding foreclosure (foreclosure defense).
-She is currently pursuing a Masters in Real Estate with an emphasis on Development at Georgetown University so that she can better assist investors and development companies maneuver the intricacies, laws, and strategies of the commercial real estate industry.
+She is currently pursuing a Masters in Commercial Real Estate with an emphasis on Development at Georgetown University so that she can better assist investors and developers maneuver the intricacies, laws, and strategies of commercial real estate transactions.
+Safora currently serves as outside general counsel for various development firms across Los Angeles.

 Safora interned with Cal Western’s trademark clinic for 2 years, before being admitted to the California State Bar, where she gained comprehensive experience in representing small business owners before the United States Patent and Trade Organization (USPTO) in their trademark registration process.